 [With Epstein’s] death, prosecutors in the Southern District of New York will likely refocus their probe on Maxwell, Sarah Kellen Vickers, Adriana Ross and Lesley Groff — all of whom allegedly helped run Epstein’s operation in the mid- to late-2000s.
 Another woman, Nadia Marcinkova, who is now a commercial pilot, was accused of sexually abusing some of the underage girls.

-The SDNY ultimately confirmed as much on Saturday:
+The SDNY ultimately confirmed as much:

 But the result of that process is hard to predict, former U.S. attorney Barbara McQuade added in an interview with Intelligencer: